PowerMops/powermops-site/src/routes/pmops/Classes-7.md

 black) any menu title for which an item is chosen, and the normal: method can be used to unhighlight any menu.
 Class Menu automatically does a normal: after a handler returns, but some never return if they do a BECOME or an ABORT.
-Class Menu\'s enableItem: and disableItem: methods are useful during activate events, when you should ensure that only those menu items are enabled that are appropriate for the current window and the current state.
+Class Menu's enableItem: and disableItem: methods are useful during activate events, when you should ensure that only those menu items are enabled that are appropriate for the current window and the current state.
 If you want to enable or disable an entire menu, use enable: and disable:.
-To enable or disable the entire menu bar, use MBar\'s enable: and disable: methods.
+To enable or disable the entire menu bar, use MBar's enable: and disable: methods.
 Finally, check: and unCheck: (in Menu) control the display of a checkmark next to an item.

 Mops defines a single instance of class MBar, called menuBar.
 Because